stormwild/wp-atlantis/README.md

 An HTML5 Responsive WordPress Theme

-Version .01
+Version .0.1.0

-WordPress Atlantis is dual-licensed under the BSD and MIT licenses
+WordPress Atlantis is licensed under the MIT license